bendikMichal/termtree/README.md

 # TermTree
-Tree file and folder view for windows.
+Tree file and folder view for windows and linux.

 Made in c I suppose.